-Firms should have appropriate governance, policies, processes, management information and GO(1) controls in place to enable effective oversight of the Firm's adherence to the Code.
-GO(2) Firms should assign an appropriately skilled and senior individual with accountability for overseeing that the Code is being adhered to and for ensuring that remedial action is instigated where this is not happening.
-GO(3) Firms should have an effective risk management framework appropriate to the size of the Firm to ensure that the Code provisions are achieved.
-GO(4) Firms should have processes in place to identify when changes to the Code are made and to ensure that these are effectively incorporated within policies, processes and systems.
-GO(5) Firms should ensure that when systems or processes are changed, the impact on meeting the requirements of the Code is adequately assessed.
-GO(6) Firms should undertake regular reviews of policies and processes to ensure that these are driving the required outcomes of the Code and are implemented and embedded within operational teams.
-GO(7) Firms should have a robust complaints management process in place to deal with CRM Code related complaints and to undertake root cause analysis.
-GO(8) Firms should have systems in place to ensure that any failure to adhere to the Code is identified, and assessed for materiality and root cause.
-Where the materiality threshold is met, these failures/breaches are reported to the LSB and remediated in a timely manner , GO(9) Firms should ensure that all customer facing employees are trained on the protections provided by the Code.
+Firms should have appropriate governance, policies, processes, management information and controls in place to enable effective oversight of the Firm's adherence to the Code.
+Firms should assign an appropriately skilled and senior individual with accountability for overseeing that the Code is being adhered to and for ensuring that remedial action is instigated where this is not happening.
+Firms should have an effective risk management framework appropriate to the size of the Firm to ensure that the Code provisions are achieved.
+Firms should have processes in place to identify when changes to the Code are made and to ensure that these are effectively incorporated within policies, processes and systems.
+Firms should ensure that when systems or processes are changed, the impact on meeting the requirements of the Code is adequately assessed.
+Firms should undertake regular reviews of policies and processes to ensure that these are driving the required outcomes of the Code and are implemented and embedded within operational teams.
+Firms should have a robust complaints management process in place to deal with Code related complaints and to undertake root cause analysis.
+Firms should have systems in place to ensure that any failure to adhere to the Code is identified and assessed for materiality and root cause.
+Where the materiality threshold is met, these failures/breaches are reported to the LSB and remediated in a timely manner Firms should ensure that all customer facing employees are trained on the protections provided by the Code.

-GO(10) (a) Firms should ensure that employees responsible for assessing CRM Code cases are appropriately trained on the requirements of the Code, and; (b) are sufficiently trained to help them to identify Customers who are vulnerable to APP scams.
+GO10 Firms should ensure that employees responsible for assessing Code cases are: (a) appropriately trained on the requirements of the Code. (b) sufficiently trained to help them to identify Customers who are vulnerable to APP scams.

-GO(11) Firms should have a robust record keeping process in place which captures the reimbursement decision and the supporting rationale on how this was reached.
+GO11 Firms should have a robust record keeping process in place which captures the reimbursement decision and the supporting rationale on how this was reached.
 This includes the outcome of any cases escalated for management review.

-Firms should ensure that all communications with the Customer regarding the reimbursement GO(12) decision are clear and contain an appropriate level of information to enable the Customer to understand how the Firm has reached its' decision.
+Firms should ensure that all communications with the Customer regarding the reimbursement GO12 decision are clear and contain an appropriate level of information to enable the Customer to understand how the Firm has reached its decision.
 (See also R4(1)).

-Firms' complaint handling processes should take into account the full circumstances of the GO(13) Customer's situation and how the Firm has applied the requirements of the Code to it.
+Firms' complaint handling processes should take into account the full circumstances of the GO13 Customer's situation and how the Firm has applied the requirements of the Code to it.
 (See also R4(3)).